raimohanska/ourboard/YJS_CRDT_WIP.md

 Nice-to-haves

+-   Undo buffer integration.
+Editor has its own local undo but we should also add the full edit as a global undo item
 -   Persistence: consider storing CRDT snapshot
 -   Persistence: make sure the compactor works
 -   UI: Show proper username by the cursor when hovering.
 Now shows some large number